-First, I’m getting back with my makeup sponge and tap smoothly through all the face trying to absorb any excess makeup, especially around the under-eye area, blending makeup that settles on fine lines, and then I’m applying concealer to get a fresh final coat to brighten the under eyes.
+First, I get back with my makeup sponge and tap smoothly through the face, trying to absorb any excess makeup, especially around the under-eye area, blending makeup that settles on fine lines, and then I’m applying concealer to get a fresh final coat to brighten the under eyes.

 My favorite concealer for mature aging under the eyes is the shape tape ultra creamy concealer, I love how you can get FLAWLESS under the eyes with only 1-2 drops of product.
 I’m confident that you’ll fall in love with this concealer as well.

 It has the perfect hydrating and creamy formula that WON’T dry out your under-eye area with also the right full coverage to cover dark circles.